tiferrei/PEDASI/docs/source/guide_administrator.rst

 Application Providers: Managing Applications
 --------------------------------------------

 In order for a developer to access PEDASI's capabilities within their application, their application needs to be first registered within PEDASI in order to obtain an API key they can use to authenticate with PEDASI.
 The following sections will walk you through adding and managing your first application.
-We will use the IoTUK Nation Database API (see https://iotuk.org.uk/iotuk-nation-database-api/) as a basic example.
+We will use the IoTUK Nation Map Demo application (see https://github.com/Southampton-RSG/app-iotorgs-map) as a basic example.

 If you are not a Central Administrator or don't have Application Provider privileges associated with your account, you'll need to obtain these first.
 Contact the Central Administrator to grant these privileges for your account.